i-pi/i-pi/docs/src/distributed.rst

 .. figure:: ../figures/ipi-comm.*
    :width: 90.0%

-   A schematic simplified representation of the communication protocol
+   A schematic simplified representation of the communication protocol.
+   We note that most of the clients do not make use of the 'NEEDINIT' option, The communication is *asynchronous* but we have omited the 'waiting' blocks for simplicity.

 Parallelization
 ---------------